List of members of the Riksdag, 1991–1994

 This is a list of members of the Riksdag, the national parliament of Sweden.
 The Riksdag is a unicameral assembly with 349 members of parliament (riksdagsledamöter), who at the time were elected on a proportional basis to serve fixed terms of three years.
 In the Riksdag, members are seated per constituency and not party.
 The following MPs were elected in the 1991 Swedish general election and served until the 1994 Swedish general election.
-Members of the social democratic Cabinet of Göran Persson, the ruling party during this term, are marked in bold, party leaders of the seven parties represented in the Riksdag in italic.
+Members of the Moderate Bildt Cabinet, the ruling party during this term, are marked in bold, party leaders of the seven parties represented in the Riksdag in italic.